RadiantBlockchain/electron-radiant/contrib/build-wine/README.md

 Where BRANCH_OR_TAG above is a git branch or tag you wish to build.

-Note: If on a Linux host, the above script may ask you for your password as docker requires commands be run via sudo.
-Make sure you are in the /etc/sudoers file.
+Note: If on a Linux host, the above script may ask you for your password as docker requires commands be run as either `root` or a user in the `docker` group.
+Make sure you are in the `docker` group (edit `/etc/groups`, log out, log back in).
 On a macOS host, this is not the case and docker can be run as a normal user.

 The built .exe files will be placed in: `dist/`